KrijnvanderBurg/krijnvanrooijen.nl/_posts/2025-04-15-self-healing-bad-data.md

 ---
-title: "Building Self-Healing Data Pipelines for Automated Bad Data Handling and Testing"
+title: "Self-Healing Data Pipelines: Automatically Handle and Reprocess Bad Data"
 date: 2025-04-13
 excerpt: "Learn how to automate the handling, reprocessing, and testing of bad data in PySpark pipelines, ensuring robust data workflows."
 tags: